 Fortunately, my Godmother (my mother's sister, my favorite aunt) and her husband took me into their home to care for me as one of their own.
 I was fortunate.
 It could've been worse, I could've ended up in the system.
 I moved in and adjusted to my new normal.
 My new life.
 New neighborhood.
 New friends.
 New school.
 New parents.
 New siblings.
 New bed.
 A new normal.
 Round peg in a square hole.
 I managed.
 I played the part.
 They made life comfortable for me.
 Things were good for a while.
 Good school, good neighborhood, good friends.
 I played sports, I learned an instrument, had girlfriends.
 Got in trouble.
 They helped me get my first car.
 They helped me get into college.
 Under the facade of normalcy, there was darkness.
 My uncle was tough—old school I guess you could call it.
 Proud.
 Ego-driven.
 Hard guy to be around.
 Street smart.
 Strong opinions.
 Strong fists to back it up.
 A true Alpha.
 He had his demons.
 A career criminal.
 He clocked cars for profit.
 The Feds eventually caught up with his scheme; he did 6 months in Fort Knox penitentiary.
 Karma's a bitch they say.

 My aunt struggled with alcohol.
 We'd say she was an alcoholic, but she'd deny it.
 Classic.
 They fought a lot.
 It was ugly.
-The fist fights were brutal.
+The fights were brutal.
 She'd get drunk, he'd get angry, she'd get defensive.
 She'd sleep it off and wake up the next day like nothing happened.
 This was their normal.
 This was my new life.
 This became my normal.
 I missed my old life.
 I missed my mother.
 I was angry still.
 I was alone.
 These people were crazy.
 I was scared and confused.
-And then my aunt got violent with me.
-She used to get black-out drunk and one night she attacked me.
-My face was scratched and my shirt was torn.
-This was the beginning of the end.
 I was 17.
 It was the early 2000's.
 The family was a mess.
 The shit had hit the fan.
-I decided to go away to college.
 I had to get out, it was toxic.
 They needed to sort their lives out.
-So I took out every loan I could get and went as far away as I could.
+So I took out every loan I could and went away to college.
 I was scared, but excited.
-Life seemed promising for once.
+Life seemed promising.
 I was fearless.
 I was 18.
 I was pure potential.

 “A journey of a thousand miles begins with a single step.” —Lao-tzu